lopezpdvn/lopezpdvn.github.io/pages/tech-notes/daw.md

 Record using guide track using player independent/external to the DAW, like a smartphone with earphones.
-It's better if the guide track is panned completely to a single channel so that the person recording can use 1 earphone only, and listen with the other ear.
+It's better if the guide track is panned completely to a single channel so that the person recording can use 1 earphone only while listening with the other ear.